-How to Take Photos Facing the Sun
+How to Photograph into the Sun

 Breitung shoots three bracketed exposures “with the sun in the frame”, at an aperture appropriate for the lens to create a captivating sunburst effect.
 However, the flare and lack of contrast will be noticeable in this series.